Martley: History

 Berrow Hill, an Iron Age hillfort, is one of several in the area, which hosts a beacon.

 The name Martley derives from the Old English mearðlēah meaning 'marten wood/clearing'.

 Martley was in the upper division of Doddingtree Hundred.

 Following the Poor Law Amendment Act 1834 Martley Parish ceased to be responsible for maintaining the poor in its parish.
 This responsibility was transferred to Martley Poor Law Union.

 A lane leads south from the village to the church which stands close to a spring known as St Peters Well, suggesting a pre-Christian origin for the site.
 The red sandstone parish church of St Peter is Norman in origin.
 Its peal of six bells, cast locally in 1673 by the bellfounder Richard Keene of Woodstock, in Oxfordshire, is the only complete set of original bells in the county.
 The bells are a Maiden Ring, a peal of bells that sounds the correct notes immediately after casting and needs no further tuning.
 St. Peter's was one of the first churches in Worcestershire to have as many as six bells and at the beginning of the 18th century very few churches had more than three or four bells.
 In 1894 the bells were rehung on the original frame and no further major work has been required since.

-The church also contains some medieval wall paintings and an alabaster effigy of Sir Hugh Mortimer, Lord of Kyre & Martley, killed in battle at the Battle of Wakefield in 1460.
+The church also contains some medieval wall paintings and an alabaster effigy of Sir Hugh Mortimer, Lord of Kyre and Martley, killed in the Battle of Wakefield in 1460.
 In 1999 a new stained glass window was cut, leaded and installed by Patrick Costeloe for the artist Tom Denny.